-Based on information reported to Merz about the use of RADIESSE® injectable implant, your physician may recommend additional interventions after RADIESSE® injectable implant,: antibiotics, anti-inflammatories, corticosteroids, anti-histamines, analgesics, massage, warm compress, excision, drainage, and surgery.
+Based on information reported to Merz about the use of Radiesse, your physician may recommend additional interventions after Radiesse: antibiotics, anti-inflammatories, corticosteroids, anti-histamines, analgesics, massage, warm compress, excision, drainage, and surgery.
 This information does not constitute and is not intended to be medical advice, a recommendation on how to treat an adverse event or an exclusive list of possible interventions.
 Your physician should always evaluate each individual case, and independently determine what treatments(s), if any, are right for you.